AbhirupDatta04/CRIS/README.md

-#Project

-Base initialization of directory structure and setup configuration.
+Foundation setup with modular directory structure and core processing workflows.
-Basic streaming components have been added for early testing.
-First grade layers for consumption added.
+Initial data pipelines and supportive components implemented for ongoing development.